Prof. Simon Fleming

 Joss Bland-Hawthorn is the most recent recipient of a Federation Fellowship at the University of Sydney where he holds a chair in Physics.

 Joss has over 200 research papers, and is world renowned for his breakthroughs in astrophysics and in instrumentation.
 In 1986, he obtained his PhD in astrophysics from the Royal Greenwich Observatory prior to taking up faculty appointments in Hawaii and Texas.

 In 1993, he moved to the Anglo-Australian Observatory where he was Head of a highly successful group that pioneered astronomical concepts with names like Nod & Shuffle, Dazle, Starbugs, Honeycomb, and so on.
 Joss has carried out pioneering work on tunable filters, gratings and interplanetary laser communications.

 In 2002, he proposed the new field of astrophotonics that sits at the interface of astronomy and photonics – in Feb 2009, this field was featured in the Focus Issue of Optics Express.

 Joss is a recipient of the 2008 Muhlmann Award for experimental astronomy; he is also a recipient of the inaugural 2008 Group Achievement Award from the Royal Astronomical Society, London for his role in the highly acclaimed 2dF Galaxy Redshift survey that first mapped the 3D structure of the Universe.

-Shelley joined CUDOS in the School of Physics in April 2010 and currently holds the position of Administration Manager.
+Shelley joined CUDOS in the School of Physics in April 2010 and currently holds the position of Centre Manager.
 She has extensive professional experience in academic and research management environments, having held positions previously in UNSW, UTS, National ICT Australia and the CRC for Cardiac Technology.
 Shelley holds a BA, MBA and a graduate qualification from the University of Oxford in Higher Education Management.